 In addition to the Setup wizard, the DUT length can be set in the DUT Length textbox in the Basic bar of the Setup tab.
 It's a convenient way to set the suitable value by measuring the DUT length in the DUT Length dialog.
-Click the Auto button on the left of the textbox to open the dialog, connect the DUT according to the picture and instructions in the dialog, click the Measure button and wait for the Measure button and wait for the Measure button and wait for the measurement result is out of the default range, an information dialog will pop up to notify the users that the DUT length will be set to the maximum or minimum.
+Click the Auto button on the left of the textbox to open the dialog, connect the DUT according to the picture and instructions in the dialog, click the Measure button and wait for the Mark to appear, click the Finish button to close the dialog, and finish the DUT length setting.
+If the measurement result is out of the default range, an information dialog will pop up to notify the users that the DUT length will be set to the maximum or minimum.

-9.5.3 Stimulus Magnitude in Time Domain
+5.5.3 Stimulus Magnitude in Time Domain

 The stimulus magnitude in the time domain can be set in the Stim.
-Ampl. textbox in the Basic bar of the Setup tab, which defines the magnitude of the impulse or step stimulus signal for the timedomain responses of the traces under the format Volt.
+Ampl. textbox in the Basic bar of the Setup tab, which defines the magnitude of the impulse or step stimulus signal for the time-domain responses of the traces under the format Volt.

-9.5.4 Port Impedance
+5.5.4 Port Impedance